 - are generally outgoing

 - will take directions from strangers

-- are able to pay attention (possibly lengthy periods of time)
+- are able to pay attention (possibly for lengthy periods of time)

-A good agency will be in touch within a week or so with either an invitation to meet, or a polite rejection.
+A good agency will be in touch within a week or so with either an invitation to meet or a polite rejection.
 The ‘thanks, but no thanks’ are hard, but it does NOT mean that your child is not going to make it as a model.
-It could just be that they do not have the look that particular agency is looking for.
+It could just be that they do not have the look that particular agency is after.

-What can I do to help my child break into the industry?
+What can I do to help my child break into the modelling industry?

-A good starting block for finding an agency is good ol’ fashioned word of mouth.
+A good starting block for finding a child modelling agency in Singapore is good ol’ fashioned word of mouth.
 Among your friends and Facebook support groups, there are bound to be parents whose little ones are signed up.

 Once you have a shortlist of the agencies that suit, send off your email with photos and sit back and wait for them to get in touch.
 Most agencies will want to take your child on exclusively if you sign a contract with them.
 This is why it is important to choose an agency that you are happy to work with for the foreseeable future.